nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 If you want to run one of your existing scripts with Nx, you need to tell Nx about it.

 1. Preface the script with `nx exec -- ` to have `npm run test` invoke the command with Nx.
-2. Make sure the script name is listed in `includedScripts`.
+2. Add the script to `includedScripts`.
 3. Define caching settings.

 The `nx exec` command allows you to keep using `npm test` or `npm run test` (or other package manager's alternatives) as you're accustomed to.
 But still get the benefits of making those operations cacheable.
 Configuring the `test` script from the example above to run with Nx would look something like this: